Varmtech/video-client/README.md

 ## Available room methods

 ### replaceVideoTrack

-    VideoRoom.replaceVideoTrack(videoTrack)
-  videoTrack can be replaced if it exists otherwise you will get error.
+It is possible to replace the video track on the go, for example change the camera stream with the screen one

+    videoRoom.replaceVideoTrack(newVideoTrack)

 ### addVideoTrack

-    VideoRoom.addVideoTrack(videoTrack)
-  videoTrack can be added if there is no videoTrack in a stream.\
-  if we try to add videoTrack when there is active videoTrack\
-  in our stream we will get error.
+If there is no video track added to the room, it can be added later.
+If the track already addded it will throw an error.

+    videoRoom.addVideoTrack(videoTrack)

 ### removeVideoTrack

-    VideoRoom.addVideoTrack(videoTrack)
- videoTrack can be removed the passed videoTrack exists on our stream.
+Previously passed video track can be removed from the room.

+    videoRoom.removeVideoTrack(videoTrack)

 ### sendInfo

-If you are in room you can send update message about some status you have to room members.
+It is possible to send an update message about some status the room members should be aware of

-    VideoRoom.sendInfo(userId, roomName, isPresenter, infoData)
+    videoRoom.sendInfo(userId, roomName, isPresenter, infoData)

 - userId: type: string, user id
-- roomName: type: string, room name user in
+- roomName: type: string, room name the user is joined
-- isPresenter: type: boolean, is user have presenter flag
+- isPresenter: type: boolean, whether the user is presenter or not
-- infoData: type: object, you can send whatever you want
+- infoData: type: object,sny object to be sent

 ### getParticipants

-    VideoRoom.getParticipants()
-This will return `VideoRoom` participants array
+Returns an array of joined participants of the room

+    videoRoom.getParticipants()

 ## Events
 Events can be listened by attaching listeners to `VideoRoom`

 ### infoReceived
-This will be fired when someone in the room use `sendInfo`
+This will be fired when someone in the room sends a an update over `sendInfo`

-    VideoRoom.on("infoRecieved", (infoData) => {})
+    videoRoom.on('infoRecieved', (infoData) => {})

 ### participantJoined

-This will be fired when someone joined to room
+This will be fired when someone has joined to room

-    VideoRoom.on("participantJoined", (participant) => {})
+    videoRoom.on('participantJoined', (participant) => {})

 ### participantJoined
-This will be fired when someone leaved room
+This will be fired when someone has left room

-    VideoRoom.on("participantDisconnected", (participant) => {})
+    videoRoom.on('participantDisconnected', (participant) => {})